porsche-design-system/porsche-design-system/packages/components-js/src/components/basic/color/color.design.md

 ### Background colors
-The surface colors are the only colors to be used as filling for larger areas on the page backgrounds "Porsche Light" or "Porsche Dark".
+The surface colors are the only colors to be used as filling for larger areas on the page background.

 |                                                                         	|                      	    | HEX     	| RGB           	| Usage            |
 |-------------------------------------------------------------------------	|---------------------------|----------	|----------------	|----------------- |